New Year's Eve (2011 film): Plot

 Meanwhile, Nurse Aimee video conferences with her husband Chino, an Afghanistan-deployed soldier.
 Stan passes away shortly after he and Claire watch the ball drop from the hospital's roof, amid a chorus of "Auld Lang Syne", with Claire weeping and holding his hand.

 Paul helps Ingrid complete her resolutions, so she gives him the tickets.
 They say goodbye, but he later takes her to the Ahern Records ball as his date.
 Meanwhile, Randy and Elise bond in the elevator.
 Just as they are about to kiss, the elevator is repaired by the building superintendent, so Elise hurries to Jensen's show.

 Randy notices Elise forgot her rubber bracelet so rushes to give it to her, still in pajamas.
 At Times Square, Jensen leaves midway through his show to return to the Ahern Ball to apologize to Laura, who takes him back and leaves with Sam's approval.
 Elise replaces Jensen and attracts the attention of the crowd.
 She kisses Randy, starting a romantic relationship.

 Griffin and Tess have their baby and, although it is born first, they lie so James and Grace can have the $25,000 bonus after discovering they have two other children to provide for.
-Meanwhile, after being forbidden from attending the celebration, Hailey runs away to Times Square, where she sees Seth being kissed by another girl, Lily.
+Meanwhile, after being forbidden from attending the celebration, Hailey runs away to Times Square, where she sees Seth being kissed by another girl named Lily.
 Unaware it was a kiss against his will, the heartbroken Hailey meets and is comforted by her mother.
 Kim finally realizes she was selfish for not allowing her to spend New Year's with them.
 Seth finds them and apologizes, revealing Lily has stolen the kiss.
 Hailey forgives him and kisses him back.
 Her mother allows her to go to an after-party.

-Kim then rushes to a restaurant to reunite with Sam, after he delivered his speech.
+Kim then rushes to a restaurant to reunite with Sam after he delivered his speech.
 She is the mysterious woman whom he met last year, and they finally share their names with each other.
 The film ends with Paul and Ingrid having fun at the Ahern Records ball party.